-In the late 1990's, exploratory drilling revealed the existence of a very large copper deposit located adjacent to the old mine workings, but at a far greater depth of 4,500 to 7,000 feet below the surface.
+In the late 1990s, exploratory drilling revealed the existence of a very large copper deposit located adjacent to the old mine workings, but at a far greater depth of 4,500 to 7,000 feet below the surface.
 This will require us to sink deep shafts and tunnels to access the ore body.
 Once we have done this, we will complete a model of the precise geotechnical conditions and determine if it is feasible to construct the mine.

 Developing a mine a mile to a mile and a half beneath the surface, where the temperatures are up to 175 degrees Fahrenheit, is not only technologically difficult, but also an extremely expensive and financially risky proposition.
-Initially it will involve \$750 million in exploration and feasibility work.
-If the mine is feasible, Resolution Copper will spend at least \$4 billion toward capital investment before mine construction is finished and we ship our first load of copper.
-Resolution Copper has not made the final determination as to the economic and technological feasibility of mining this ore body.
-Despite a high level of confidence on the part of our engineering team, it will require a \$750 million investment before we can make this determination.
+An investment of approximately \$1 billion is required to carry out exploration and feasibility study work with more that \$410 million having already been spent.
+If the mine is economically and technically feasible, Resolution Copper will spend at least \$4 billion toward capital investment before mine construction is finished and we ship our first load of copper.
+Resolution Copper has not made the final determination as to the economic and ENVIRONMENTAL MANAGEMENT SYSTEM technological feasibility of mining this ore body.
+Despite a high level of confidence on the part of our engineering team, it will require an additional investment of approximately \$530 million before we can make this determination.